microsoft/AttackSurfaceAnalyzer/README.md

 ## Core Features

-The core feature of Attack Surface Analyzer is the ability to "diff" an operating system's security configuration, before and after a software component is installed.
+The core feature of Attack Surface Analyzer is the ability to "diff" an operating system's security configuration, before and after a software component is installed and to run arbitrary complex rules on the results to surface interesting findings.
 This is important because most installation processes require elevated privileges, and once granted, can lead to unintended system configuration changes.

 Attack Surface Analyzer currently reports on changes to the following operating system components: